josh-stancombe/php_form_validations/README.md

 # php_form_validations
-PHP - HTML from validation examples
+PHP - HTML from validation and sanitization examples